ndoxx/kibble/README.md

     - Handles regular files as well as files inside a resource pack
     - Directory / pack aliasing and universal paths
     - Can create and maintain a config directory located where the OS expects it
-    - The kpack utility can pack a directory easily, it can also be done programmatically
+    - The `kpak` utility can pack a directory easily, it can also be done programmatically
     - Safe file saving utility to avoid overwriting files with bad data
     - MD5 checksum computation
 * Serialization